Schmowser/spotify-mlops/README.md

 and run a container with
 `docker run -d -p 27017:27017 --name retarddb mongo`.

-Run the `import-data.sh` script in order to fill mongodb with data
+Run the `import-data.sh` script in order to fill mongodb with data.
+It requires to have the CSV files of the Kaggle dataset in a folder `data`.

 #### Running the application